-Introducing The Business Model Canvas (BMC) Our modern tool to guide the business journey forward models.
+Introducing The Business Model Canvas (BMC)

-It is a strategic management and lean template for developing new (or documenting existing) business
+It is a strategic management and lean template for developing new (or documenting existing) business models.

 It is a simplified visual map having 9 elements describing a firm's product's / service value proposition, relationships, customers, and financials.